“Budgeting isn’t about limiting yourself. It is about making the things that excite you possible.”

 We are no saints!
 This is not about perfecting your spending habits, it’s about taking control.
 Say you have identified that you spend way too much money on said morning coffees – you don’t have to go to the full extreme and not spend money on coffee AT ALL.
 Rather, try and set yourself a realistic coffee budget.
 Instead of $100, maybe spend $50 and bring your own coffee every other day.
 You don’t have to change your behaviour completely, instead make better choices and embrace it when you allow yourself to indulge.
 This way, “bad” habits can easily be turned into a saving opportunity.

 The key to successful savings is consistency.
 You don’t need to put away big chunks of money to grow your savings.
 Instead, make every penny count!
 Apps like Pocketbook support you with reaching your savings goals by setting budgets over multiple bank accounts.
 You could categorise your spendings and keep track records of any bad habits you may have.
 Additionally, round-up apps like Raiz make your change work for you.
 They use spare change from any purchases and help you grow it through portfolio investments.

 So how can you do this?
-Try and work out your goal budget and then use a series of e.g. 6 months to move towards this budget.
-Therefore, you don’t create just one, you create 6 realistic budgets towards your dream budget.
-But don’t forget to still accommodate for your actual needs such as rent and bills.
-These parts of the budgets won’t change while other parts may be more flexible.
+Try and work out your goal budget and then use a time period, say six months, to move towards this budget.
+Therefore, you don’t create just one, you create six realistic budgets towards your dream budget.
+But don’t forget to still accommodate your actual needs such as rent and bills.
+These parts of the budget won’t change while other parts may be more flexible.

 Before jumping into making a budget, do your research and determine which course of action is best for you.
 These are only suggestions and not advice.